 - Improved combustion efficiency reduces CO2, methane and black carbon emissions.

 - Saves billions in health benefits each year.

 Check Your Wood-Burning Appliance

 Make sure your wood-burning stove or fireplace is an EPA-certified appliance.
-To identify an EPA-certified stove, look on the back of the appliance for a metal tag, refer to your owner's manual or check the list of appliances (PDF) (24 pp, 550 KB, About PDF).
+To identify an EPA-certified stove, look on the back of the appliance for a metal tag, refer to your owner's manual or check the list of appliances.
 Stoves with solid doors are generally older and should be replaced and disposed of properly.
 To learn more, visit how to choose an appliance.

 Weatherization and Wood-burning Stoves and Fireplaces